 “I am separated from my wife and had a desire to commit suicide, but I extended the invitation [to her] since it is sad to die alone,” the suspect was quoted by the Ikegami Police Station.

-Suspect admits to the allegations, police said
+Suspect 'does not recall' the matter, police said

 Suspect allegedly possessed about 1 gram of marijuana inside his vehicle, police said